Old School “Paladin Magic” 93-94 Rules

 You can read about the original full banning of these cards by Wizards of the Coast from the entire game of magic here

-We respect there are a number of differing feelings on the topic and a number of Old School clubs have handled this differently.
-However nearly all 93/94 formats follow modern magic card rulings, like we also do.
-In this spirt we are not breaking from WotC’s rules wherein they have banned these cards outright entirely from the game.
-It is a fairly unique situation.
-We have, however, devised a decent functional solution.
-We’re enacting a depiction ban of the cards which will allow our game spaces to be in sync with the overall magic community standards and with no real loss in the card pool.
-Simply much like Chaos Orb has been given an errata and we play with Mana Burn to allow for a better play experience this too aims to solve for a throwback format to fit into today’s modernized playscape.
+We respect there are a number of different feelings on the topic and a number of Old School clubs have handled this differently.
+Nearly all 93/94 formats follow modern magic card rulings.
+WotC has banned these specific cards outright entirely from the game.
+Using some discretion we have devised a functional work around that should make our spaces open to everyone and focuses on positive play.
+We’ve enacted a ‘depiction’ ban of the cards which will allow ‘Old School’ to be in sync with the entire magic community standards and with absolutely no loss in our card pool.
+Much like Chaos Orb has been given an errata so we can use it and we play with Mana Burn to allow for a better play experience for how the cards were designed this also aims to solve for a throwback format to fit into today’s modernized playscape.

 Other Notable Rules/Differences from Modern Era of Magic